r0nsha/chili/README.md

 // floats
 f16 f32 f64

-*t // immutable pointer to t
+*t // pointer to t
 *mut t // mutable pointer to t

 [n]t // array of type t with size n

+*[]t // pointer to a slice of type t
-[]t // slice of type t
+*mut []t // mutable pointer to a slice of type t

-str // slice of u8
+*str // pointer to a slice of u8

 (t1, t2, ..) // tuple